OscarCombe/Projets-Oscar/README.md

-Here are some projects and papers I have completed as part of my studies or outside of school in various languages across different disciplines related to the field of economics and finance.
+Here are some projects and papers I have completed as part of my studies or outside in various languages across different disciplines related to the field of economics and finance.

 --------------------------------------------------------------